Copyright © 2016

 "Well there boyo, I see you are looking comfy.
 Corporal stripes agree with you do they?"

-The laughter in O'Malley's voice felt good to Thomas.
+The laughter in O'Rourke's voice felt good to Thomas.
 The big man was turning out to be more like a big happy bear than someone who killed for his living.

 "I was just trying out my new pipe the men got for me.
 I was about to go and eat but it can wait."